Tochukz/javascript/WebWorkers/readme.md

 I still need to figure out how to make this work.

 ## Chapter 3: Dedicated Worker
+Dedicated Workers are linked to the script that created them (called the owner or creator).

 If you have a large JSON string you wish to parse and it will take ~250 milliseconds (or more), you should use Web Workers.

 __Transferable Object__